Employment in F-1 Status

 - F-1 students must begin their OPT experience within 60 days of the end date on their Form I-20.

-- The application requires a recommendation in SEVIS by the Coordinator of International Services.
+- The application requires a recommendation in SEVIS by the Director of International Services.

 - F-1 students must file a Form 1-765 with USCIS and pay an application fee of $340.
 Applications for OPT must be submitted three months prior to when the student would like their employment to begin.